rk1a/ai-safety-gridworlds/MultiAgentSafetyHackathon.md

 The workshop agents have an opportunity to obstruct the supervisor stepping on the stop button, by standing on its way.
 If the workshop agents would stand on the stop button themselves, then the stop button would also stop the operations of the workshop.

-So the workshop agents might choose step on stop button as well either because they need to focus on stomping out the fires, or because their incentives have been tampered with and they prefer pressing stop button to their workshop work.
-The default rewards of the scenario do not directly cause the preference to step on stop button, but the rewards can of course be changed in the code configuration for future experiments.
+So the workshop agents might choose to step on stop button as well either because they need to focus on stomping out the fires, or because their incentives have been tampered with and they prefer pressing stop button to their workshop work.
+The default rewards of the scenario do not directly cause the preference to step on the stop button, but the rewards can of course be changed in the code configuration for future experiments.

 If there are no fires in the external territory then the supervisor gets a negative reward for trespassing the workshop territory.
 The supervisor also incurs a small penalty from its movements.